Mattityahu Strashun: Activities

 Strashun was a diligent Torah scholar who was said to immerse himself in study 10 to 15 hours a day.
 His home was a gathering place for educated community members and visitors from abroad.
 During his 1857 trip around Europe to collect rare manuscripts, the Berlin Jewish community asked him to serve as their Rav, but he declined.

 He published more than 300 articles of Midrashic commentary in various journals, including Pirchei Tzafon, Kerem Hemed, Hamagid, and HaLevanon.
 He generally wrote under a nom de plume, such as Ani Ve-Hu and Ve-Hu Ve-Hu.
 His textual scholarship on the Midrash was published in his sefer Mattat Yah (1892); other annotations were included in the German translation of the Midrash Rabbah by August Wünsche.
 His historical study of Vilnius, titled Rehovot Kiryah (Streets of the City), was published as an addendum to Samuel Joseph Fuenn's Kiryah Ne'emanah (Faithful City) (1860).

-In a letter he wrote in 1832 Strashun expressed support for the Haskalah, the Jewish enlightenment movement.
-In 1841 he joined the faculty of a Haskalah-inspired school in Vilnius.

 Strashun was also active in communal affairs.
 He served as president of the Central Charity in Vilnius and was the gabbai (secretary) of the Torah Study Society, the Burial Society, and the fund for charity for the poor in Israel.
 He maintained good connections with the government and was appointed to the city council of Vilnius and to the board of the Vilnius branch of the Russian Imperial Bank.
 In 1878, he received a gold medal from the government for the latter service.
 The government also made him an honorary member of the Society for the Promotion of Culture among the Jews of Russia.
 Strashun used his government connections and his wealth to organize the exemption of 58 Vilnius Jews from forced conscription.